 Remove the pan from the heat and stir in the spinach until wilted and bright green.
 Taste and add more salt and pepper to taste.
 Serve in bowls with boiled new potatoes, if you like.

-Step 7: Open the lid and add the asparagus, peas, and spinach.
-Return the lid to the pot to allow the vegetables to cook in the residual heat for about 5 to 8 minutes, or until tender.
+If using an Instant Pot, open the lid and add the asparagus, peas, and spinach.
+Return the lid to the pot to allow the vegetables to cook in the residual heat for 5 to 8 minutes, or until tender.